Save ObamaCare | Protect ObamaCare in 2018

-Republicans currently plan to “Repeal and Delay” ObamaCare starting “day one”.
-That means they will defund the law via “budget reconciliation” (starving key provisions of the law by stopping funding, which they have the votes to do and cannot be filibustered).
+Republicans have currently planned to “Repeal and Delay” ObamaCare starting “day one.”
+That means they wish to defund the law via “budget reconciliation” (starving key provisions of the law by stopping funding, which they have the votes to do and cannot be filibustered).

 Then, after cost assistance, Medicaid expansion, and other key provisions are defunded, they will seek to repeal other provisions of the law while they spend the next 2-4 years working on a replacement plan (a plan that will likely include the privatization of Medicare and Medicaid).

-Some critics even argue this is just a tactic to make people want ObamaCare to go away (that we are seeing the GOP’s favorite tactic, “starve the beast 101”, in action here).
+Some critics even argue this is just a tactic to make people want ObamaCare to go away and we see the GOP’s favorite tactic, “starve the beast 101,” in action here.
 The tactic is 1. “starve the beast” (referring to the GOP’s view of the government as a beast) 2. make people dislike the now broken program.
 3. now that the people don’t like the defunded broken program they will want a repeal.
 4. The Republicans get to look good by saving everyone from ObamaCare.

-In words, Republicans may have a very shady plan up their sleeves.
-But shade aside, we need to stand up for the millions here.
-It is a very political time, but the focus here is people, not politics.
+We need to stand up for the millions here.
+It is a very political time, but the focus here must be on people, not politics.

 Help us to save the Patient Protection and Affordable Care Act (ObamaCare) by spreading the facts about what the GOP plans to do and what Obamacare does, by letting your state legislators know you support health care reform under the Affordable Care Act, and by supporting ObamaCare at a state level.
 We’ll explain more below.